cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/experiment.md

 ### Learning Flags Override Code Implementation

-1. Bring the microblog-frontend repository and its root directory view in Github.
+1. In GitHub, navigate to the root directory of your `microblog-frontend` repository.
-2. On the `development` branch, navigate to `src/components/Nav.vue` by clicking the `src` folder, then `components` folder, and finally the `Nav.vue` file.
+2. Making sure you are in the `development` branch, navigate to `src/components/Nav.vue` by clicking the `src` folder, then `components` folder, and finally the `Nav.vue` file.
 3. Note that on **Line 16**, we are including the Flags Override view, `rolloutOverride`, made available when the DEV link is seen, gated by `v-if="isDev"`.
 4. The Flags Override view relies on including the CloudBees Feature Flags library for this file as seen on **Line 45**.
 The `rolloutOverride` function is implemented using the library's `Rox.showOverrides()`, seen on **Line 53**.
 5. To restrict the Flags Override view and functionality from unintended audiences, we have chosen to show this tool **only on the Development branch deployments**.
 This is accomplished on **Line 15**, where `isDev` gates the component using the boolean value returned from the function defined on **Line 58**.